 VISUAL INTERSECTIONSOur initiative, "Visual Intersections," lies at the core of the Art History Program.
 The interdisciplinary visual studies project was conceived to examine the histories of visual and material culture through rigorous contemporary approaches to the production, use, and interpretation of images and visual representations across media and contexts.

-For graduate students, we have designed Visual Intersections: Critical Approaches to Art and Visual Culture.
-This interdisciplinary seminar in visual culture is open to graduate students across the university.
-Through key theoretical texts and a series of historical and contemporary case studies, Visual Intersections addresses a broad range of visual representations including different media and genre of the fine arts, performance, advertising and design, film, television, video and digital media.
-Recent Visual Intersections seminars have focused on such topics as:
+For graduate students, we have designed Visual Intersections: Critical Approaches to Art and Visual Culture, a seminar open to graduate students across the university.
+Through key theoretical texts and a series of historical and contemporary case studies, Visual Intersections questions the scope of image and technologies of representation as manifested in the fine arts, performance, advertising and design, film, television, video and digital media.
+Recent seminars have focused on themes such as:

 - The Digital Age